FluBBaOfWard/C64DS/README.md

 ## Controls

-There is no convetion on C64 which port is player 1 and which is player 2, so you will have to switch port a lot.
+There is no convention on C64 which port is player 1 and which is player 2, so you will have to switch port a lot.
 Fire is right now mapped to the B button.

 ## Games